davidpirts/DBAASP/README.md

 There are 424 instances of peptides in the dataset, labeled by the target variable 'Class' that takes on values 0 or 1, depending on whether the given peptide is active or non-active against Staphylococcus aureus respectively.
 For all 424 instances, the target variable represents an expensive experimental measurement, hence the relative smallness of the dataset.

+We try a host of algorithms for classifying peptides into the two possible classes, and find that random forests and a shallow (regularized) feedforward neural network perform best (both in terms of the overall accuracy, as well as precision and recall).

 The data used in the present analysis is publicly available from the [Database of Antimicrobial Activity and Structure of Peptides](https://dbaasp.org/), or DBAASP for short.